 The Vitamix S50 comes with a 5-year warranty.
 If you purchase this from Amazon though, you can add an optional 4-year extended warranty if you want more peace of mind.

 When it comes to performance, even with less power, this blender still came through.
 Folks who’ve bought this like how it blended stuff like green smoothies.
-In fact, lots of people bought this just to make smoothies.
+Lots of people bought this to make smoothies.

 But there’s one caveat, using the 20-ounce container can be a little tricky.
 If you don’t add ingredients in proper order or fail to add enough liquid, it may stall.

-There were complaints of chunks of frozen fruit getting stuck under the blades and chunks of ingredients floating around.
+There were complaints of chunks of frozen fruit getting stuck under the blades and fragments of ingredients floating around.

 Overall the sentiment for this blender has been positive because it was compact, easy to use and blends well.